yandex-cloud/yc-solution-library-for-aws/Kubernetes and route53/Readme.md

 ## Overview and target scenario
 This scenario specifically targets customers who have chosen Kubernetes as their base PaaS technology.
-This customers could have users for their application that are located in locations where AWS doesn't have its data centers ( like Russia )
-As a Solution this users can deploy satellite Kubernetes Cluster in Yandex.Cloud and add services from this clusters to Global service management system.
+These customers may have users in regions where AWS doesn't have data centers (such as Russia).
+To solve this issue, users can deploy a Kubernetes satellite cluster on Yandex.Cloud and add services from their clusters to the Global Service Management system.

-For example in this solution you can have a Main application installed in AWS and satellite application installed in Yandex.Cloud.
-Both applications use Route53 with Regional Forwarding that forward requests from US to US site and Russian requests to Russian site.
+For example, in this solution, you can have a main application installed on AWS and a satellite application installed on Yandex.Cloud.
+Both applications use Route 53 with regional forwarding, which forwards requests from the US to a US site and Russian requests to a Russian site.

 ![Replication Diagram](Diagram.png "Replication Diagram")

-You can add other solutions from this library - for example
+You can add other solutions from this library.
+For example:
-- VPN solution could help you to create secure channels between sites
+- The VPN solution to create secure channels between sites.
-- RDS or AWS replication scenarios to help you sync your data
+- RDS or AWS replication to sync data.
-- [Kubefed](https://github.com/kubernetes-sigs/kubefed) to federate Kubernetes control plane.
-Please note that Kubefed is in alpha state and not recomended for production use.
+- [Kubefed](https://github.com/kubernetes-sigs/kubefed) to decentralize the Kubernetes federation control plane.
+Please note that KubeFed is currently in the alpha stage and not recommended for production use.

 ## Prerequisites